quietui/quiet/docs/docs/theming.md

 ### Built-in presets

-For convenience, Quiet ships with 21 built-in color presets you can use to change the primary seed color.
+For convenience, Quiet's default theme ships with 21 color presets.
 The theme picker at the top of the page allows you to preview them.

 To use a preset in your app, add the `quiet-{preset}` class to the `<html>` element, where `{preset}` is one of the following values: red, orange, amber, yellow, lime, green, emerald, teal, cyan, sky, blue, indigo, violet, purple, fuschia, pink, rose, slate, zinc, stone, or sand.